Food security: Prevalence

-Close to 12 percent of the global population was severely food insecure in 2020, representing 928 million people -148 million more than in 2019.
+Close to 12% of the global population was severely food insecure in 2020, representing 928 million people -148 million more than in 2019.
 In 2023 prevalence of moderate or severe food insecurity in Africa (58.0%) is nearly double the global average.

-A variety of reasons lie behind the increase in hunger over the past few years.
+Global food and agricultural markets are operating in an era of heightened uncertainty driven by extreme weather events, financial disturbances, geopolitical tensions and conflicts, pandemics, outbreaks of diseases and pests, energy price fluctuations, and socioeconomic crises.
+These shocks affect supply, demand, prices and trade flows, and their effects can be transitory or persistent.
+Global food and agricultural trade has proven resilient, but shocks can still lead to substantial short-term disruptions.
+So far, these effects have been transitory, pointing to the capacity of the global markets to absorb, adapt to and recover from shocks.
+Even short-term effects can give rise to significant food security risks.

 Slowdowns and downturns since the 2008–9 financial crisis have conspired to degrade social conditions, making undernourishment more prevalent.
 Structural imbalances and a lack of inclusive policies have combined with extreme weather events, altered environmental conditions, and the spread of pests and diseases, such as the COVID-19 pandemic, triggering stubborn cycles of poverty and hunger.
 In 2019, the high cost of healthy diets together with persistently high levels of income inequality put healthy diets out of reach for around 3 billion people, especially the poor, in every region of the world.
 In 2023 28.9 percent of the global population – 2.33 billion people – were moderately or severely food insecure, meaning they did not have regular access to adequate food.
 These estimates include 10.7 percent of the population – or more than 864 million people – who were severely food insecure, meaning they had run out of food at times during the year and, at worst, gone an entire day or more without eating.

+In 2025, an estimated 2.1 billion people – 25.8% of the global population – were moderately or severely food insecure 778.6 million people, or 9.5% of the global population, this is down from 28.7% in 2020.
+Nearly 86 million fewer people experienced food insecurity in 2025 compared to 2024, and 135 million fewer compared to 2020.
+Steady progress in food security has been seen in Asia and Latin America and the Caribbean since 2020, and there was improvement in Africa in 2025 for the first time since the 2030.
+The global prevalence of moderate or severe food insecurity was consistently higher in rural areas than in peri-urban areas, and lowest in urban areas; it was higher among women than among men, although the difference was smaller in 2025 compared to 2024.